stjerngren/bifrost/readme.md

 ## Dependecies

 Python >=3.8
 * Apache TVM |  |
 * STONNE |A cycle-accurate simulator for reconfigurable DNN accelerators written in C++, a forked version is required for Bifrost|
-* MRNA.  |A cycle-accurate simulator for reconfigurable DNN accelerators written in C++, a forked version is required for Bifrost |
-* JSONCPP |A library to read/write JSON files for C++| https://github.com/open-source-parsers/jsoncpp
+]* JSONCPP |A library to read/write JSON files for C++| https://github.com/open-source-parsers/jsoncpp

 STONNE
 TVM